Crowd Sourced Bathymetry

 Select Crowdsourced Bathymetry and search CSB files (deselect multibeam for now)

 Select the name of the boat, called "Platform Name" in the database file.
 Here I selected Fleetwing, my boat.
+Leave blank if you want all boats.

 The tracks fitting the search will appear in red.
 Move the chart until found. with finger (iPad) or mouse (PC)